What to look for when buying a used Mazda 6

 Change your transmission fluid if you notice it becomes dark and dirty.
 Read out simple maintenance checklist to learn how to check the automatic transmission fluid and more.

-Faded headlights may be restored using a very simple technique; read more here.
+Faded headlights may be restored using a very simple technique.
+Here are a few Youtube videos.

 In a V6-model, a burn oil smell can be caused by oil leaks from the valve cover gaskets and other sources.
-Completely eliminating all the leaks could be quite expensive, so we would advise to start from replacing the valve cover gaskets.
+Completely eliminating all the leaks could be quite expensive, so we would advise starting from replacing the valve cover gaskets.

 More on car care: